noppelmax/PoPETS_ArtifactNotes/EmailTemplates/2024/author_committee_invitation.md

 The main change in the reviewing process this year is that we allow the authors to choose between one of two badges: "Available" and "Reproduced".
 In the former case, the reviewers will not be asked to rerun the experiments.
-Furthermore, we are using a more standardized form for the README.md file in the submission.
+Furthermore, we are providing a more [standardized form](https://petsymposium.org/files/template.md) for the authors to fill in during the submission.
 We hope that these changes will help smoothen the process and reduce the workload of the reviewers further.

 Please reply to this email to let us know by August 24, 2024 if you're willing to serve on the artifact committee this upcoming year.